 The college offers every advantage possible to preserve and promote physical well-being.
 A registered nurse is employed full time by the college during the regular school year.
 A modern health clinic is located in the Crosby Hall on the main campus.
-In cases of serious illness an effort will be made to contact the parent or guardian, but in cases of emergency, action will be taken on the advice of the attending physician, with the understanding that the cost of the special services and medicines will be borne by the student or person responsible for the student's expenses.
+In cases of serious illness, an effort will be made to contact the parent or guardian, but in cases of emergency, students will be transported by ambulance to a hospital with the understanding that the cost of the special services and medicines will be borne by the student or person responsible for the student's expenses.
 Special medicines, X-rays, and medical services, other than those rendered by the school nurse, are not provided at college expense.
+For more information, visit http://prcc.edu/river-life/health.